-Confidentiality: Confidentiality extends to all members involved in therapy.
+Confidentiality : Confidentiality extends to all members involved in therapy.
 This means I will not release to any third party any information prior to obtaining a signed Release of Information from each member.
 Additionally, I am not bound by confidentiality in joint sessions with information I have obtained in individual sessions.
 Thus, I reserve the right to discuss in joint sessions the information you share in the individual sessions, if I believe doing so will facilitate the identified outcomes and goals of therapy.
 Disclosures may also be made if (a) you sign a written authorization permitting disclosure; (b) you file a complaint against me; (c) you make payment by check, which permits bank employees to view names of my clients; (d) you have caller identification on your phone and my name appears on the monitor; and if (d) a contracted third-party agent contacts you by mail or phone to receive payment for a balance due that exceeds 90 days.

 Telehealth Confidentiality and Services: I provide Telehealth counseling for clients who are unable to attend sessions in office.
 To ensure confidentially and in accordance with HIPAA, I a HIPAA-compliant videoconferencing system, SimplePractice.
 During a Telehealth session, I ensure privacy to the best of my ability by using a private, reasonably soundproof room.
 For insurance and payments, please see the Insurance section below.
 For clients using SimplePractice, your credit card will be required and charged automatically with the appropriate copay/coinsurance charge.
 In emergencies, in the event of disruption of service, or for routine or administrative reasons, it may be necessary to communicate by other means.
 In emergency services, please contact me at 425-903-3357.
 If service should be disrupted, first try logging out of and back into the session.
 Should that not work, please contact me at the above number.
-For other, non-emergent communication, please email narrativeconnectionspllc@yahoo.com.
+For other, nonemergent communication, please email narrativeconnectionspllc@yahoo.com.

 Appointments Times and Fees: Daytime and evening appointments are available.
 My fee for an initial visit is generally \$200 and \$180 for subsequent visits.
-For clients who pay out of pocket, the fee for a session is \$125.
+For clients who pay out of pocket, the fee for a session is \$150.
 24 hours notice is required when rescheduling appointments.
 Sessions missed with less than 24-hours (Monday through Friday) notice are billed at \$75.
+If clients are more than ten minutes late, the session is considered missed and a charge will be applied.
 If a court appearance or deposition is necessary, my fee is \$200 per hour, including travel and preparation time.
 Fees for court-related service must be paid in advance.